Knee replacement - what's forbidden with a knee TEP? Rules, prohibitions and reality in everyday life

 How long does a knee prosthesis last?

-An important aspect often hidden behind supposed “rules” is durability.
-After all, a total knee replacement (TKR) should function painlessly for as long as possible.
+An important aspect that often lies behind the perceived „rules“ is durability.
+Ultimately, a Knee TEP should function pain‑free for as long as possible.

-- Main factor: The wear and tear of the polyethylene inlay (the plastic gliding surface).
-Modern materials are, however, very durable.
+- Main factor: The wear of the polyethylene inlay (the plastic bearing surface).
+Modern materials, however, are very durable.

-- Revisions: If a prosthesis needs to be replaced, it is now a routine operation, even if it is technically more complex.
+- Revisions: If a prosthesis ever needs to be replaced, it is today a routine operation, even if it is technically more complex.

 The fear that every wrong movement dramatically shortens the durability is unfounded.
 It's much more important to stay active to strengthen muscles and joints.